laboon/ebook/text/99_acknowledgments.md

 Thanks to everybody who has helped make this book a reality or made it into a better reality, especially:

-_Ross Acheson, Will Engler, Jake Goulding, Brandon Hang, Joel McCracken, Robbie McKinstry, Ryan Rahuba, Steve Robbibaro, Nich Treu, Ed Wiancko, and Sheridan Zivanovich._
+_Ross Acheson, Will Engler, Jake Goulding, Brandon Hang, Joel McCracken, Robbie McKinstry, Ryan Rahuba, Steve Robbibaro, Nick Treu, Ed Wiancko, and Sheridan Zivanovich._

 Special thanks go to: